VikParuchuri/boston-python-ml/index.md

 * Computers can't directly understand text like humans can.
   * Humans automatically break down sentences into units of meaning.
-* In this case, we have to first explicitly show the computer how to do this, in a process called tokenization.
+* Have to first explicitly show the computer how to do it (tokenization)
 * After tokenization, we can convert the tokens into a matrix (bag of words model).
-* Once we have a matrix, we can a machine learning algorithm to train a model and predict scores.
+* With the matrix, we can use a machine learning algorithm to train a model and predict scores.

 --- .class #id